Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: A Simple generalization to : Proof of Theorem A Simple generalization to : Proof of Theorem 2

-\end{lemma} Then by the same argument as in Section \ref{upbelow}, we are able to show that the relaxation time of the Glauber dynamics on $G^*$ is upper bounded by $O(\alpha b^{\alpha}\ln b)$.
-Thus, the mixing time of the Glauber dynamics on the complete tree is bounded by and the relaxation time is bounded by
+Then by the same argument as in Section~\ref{upbelow}, we are able to show that the relaxation time of the Glauber dynamics on $G^*$ is upper bounded by $O(\alpha b^{\alpha}\ln b)$.
+Thus, the mixing time of the Glauber dynamics on the complete tree is bounded by